 Passover: A Festival Day

-At this point, it might be worth asking the question, “Does everyone recognize that Passover Day, Abib 14, is an actual Festival/Feast Day?”
+At this point, it might be worth asking the question, “Is everyone aware that Passover Day, Abib 14, is an actual Festival/Feast Day?”

 THIS DAY (Passover, Abib 14) shall be for you a memorial day, and YOU SHALL KEEP IT A חג (KHAG; FESTIVAL/FEAST) to Yahweh; throughout your generations you shall observe it an ordinance for a world-age lasting time.
 (Exodus 12:14)